I'm still waiting on the details of this, but here we are in the middle of the confirmation hearings for Judge Roberts.

 There was no reason not to.

-Uh I guess that's probably true.
+I guess that's probably true.

-Folks, the LA Times has a fascinating story today.
+Folks, the L.A.
+Times has a fascinating story today.

-And it is it literally is fascinating.
+And it literally is fascinating.

-It is about Harry Blackman, who uh wrote the majority opinion in the Roe v.
+It is about Harry Blackman, who wrote the majority opinion in the Roe versus Wade decision in 1973.

-The headline of the LA Times story is Roe ruling more than its author intended.
+The headline of the L.A.
+Times story is Roe ruling more than its author intended.

 The upshot of the story is that Harry Blackman never considered Roe versus Wade to be an absolute right to abortion.

-Blackman proposed to issue a news release to accompany the decision, which was issued January 22nd, 1973.
+Blackmun proposed to issue a news release to accompany the decision, which was issued January 22nd, 1973.

 He said, I fear what the headlines may be.